whistlegraph/aesthetic-computer/README.txt

   - [🧡] The `publish` command should open an external url that tries to publish the piece in the browser (to make sure the user is logged in).
   - [🚗] Get tab-flipping to work properly if a piece hasn't been loaded succesfully yet.
+  - [🟠] Disable some commands like `hi` if the app is running in an iframe.
   - [c] Get authorization / login working (for publishing).
   - [x] Add connection flashes to noise.
   - [x] Any code that doesn't parse just print out if no piece is running